jiordesta/jiordesta/README.md

-# 🏄‍♂️ Forrest Knight
+# 🏄‍♂️ John Irson Ordesta

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Fullstack Software Developer`**

-Experienced fullstack developer with 3 years in Node.js, Express, ReactJs,

-MongoDB, and Firebase.
-Security- focused and adept at crafting scalable
+Experienced fullstack developer with 3 years in Node.js, Express, ReactJs, MongoDB, and Firebase.
+Security-focused and adept at crafting scalable solutions.

-solutions.
 Proactive problem solver with a knack for innovation.
 Ready to contribute to dynamic projects.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">